 What Art Can Do for the Environment

 Student artist Jenny Norcross combines her studies in environmental science with her ceramics work to create this artist-activist effect.
 Her work is both functional and informative and aims to provoke those who might otherwise go unprovoked.
-“I decided to start making more environmentally centered ceramic work because of the current and worsening atmosphere surrounding environmental issues.”
-Norcross explained.
+“I decided to start making more environmentally centered ceramic work because of the current and worsening atmosphere surrounding environmental issues,” Norcross explained.
 “I love making functional pieces, but I’m also an Environmental Studies major and I love to incorporate both of my passions into one product.”
 By combining political work with her love and talent for art, Norcross embodies the type of artist-activist Nixon calls for.

 This is all to say that art in the form of literature can, does, and will continue to perform environmental work.
-Literature and art are sources of imaginative information and mechanisms for feeling emotions surrounding the violence and destruction that is yet to come.
+Literature and art are sources of imaginative information and mechanisms for feeling emotions surrounding the violence and destruction yet to come.
 These writer-activists participate in the environmentalist movement out of passion, anger, and the drive to instill a sense of urgency and fear in their readers.
-Like brights cutting through fog, they extend our vision into the future.
-Art makes the inevitable consequences of slow violence known with the hope that they might be acted upon with the same sense of urgency that would be expected from an ordinary act of visual violence.
+Like headlights cutting through fog, they extend our vision into the future.
+Art makes the inevitable consequences of slow violence known with the hope that they might be acted upon with the same sense of urgency expected from an ordinary act of visual violence.
 Visual art and writer-activist literature ultimately aim to bring the outsourced, unequal, and purposefully inflicted slow violence of climate change to the forefront of the environmentalist movement.

 Previous